cubyn/trust-env/README.md

 # trust-env

-Makes the usage of process.env variables more secure by validating them againt a contract.
+Validate process.env variables againt a contract for safer use.

 Fails at runtime if contract requirements are not met.